-- Trigger mobile-formatted CSS – When someone accesses your site via a mobile phone, you’ll want to give them the mobile version, which happens using user agent detection.
-This pulls up the CSS formatted version or sends them to a mobile friendly version in your directory or sub domain.
+- Trigger mobile-formatted CSS – When someone accesses your site via a mobile phone, you’ll want to give them the mobile version, which happens through using user agent detection.
+This pulls up the CSS formatted version or sends the user to a mobile friendly version in your directory or sub domain.
 If you use WordPress, download the WPtouch plugin, which does this for you automatically.

 - Don’t block Googlebot-Mobile – Google will check your Doc Type to see if you are using Compact HTML type or XHTML mobile.
-Depending upon the answer it will be indexed in the mobile version.
+Depending on the answer, it will be indexed in the mobile version.

 - Image rendering – When it comes to images, use percentage or relative rather than pixel or absolute.

-- Position call to actions in the top left of the site rather than the top right - The top right, which is normally where the call to actions are positioned, may be cut off in the mobile version.
+- Position calls to action in the top left section of the site rather than the top right – The top right, which is where the calls to action are positioned normally, may be cut off in the mobile version.

-- Minimize the number of click throughs – Unlike on desktop search where users are happy to click as long as they sense they are going down the right path…mobile users do not like to click more than two times.
+- Minimize the number of click-throughs – Unlike with desktop search, where users are happy to click as long as they sense they are going down the right path, mobile users do not like to click more than two times.

 The Future of Mobile Search

-As mobile gets faster, easier to use and the mobile experience improves, the adoption of mobile phones will continue to rise.
+As mobile gets faster and easier to use and the mobile experience improves, the adoption of mobile phones will continue to rise.

 This is no different than the rise of the personal computer.

-In the same vein search engines are trying to keep up.
-They do a lot of testing and change algorithms, so you’ll need to keep up, too.
+In the same vein, search engines are trying to keep up.
+They do a lot of testing and changing of algorithms, so you’ll need to keep up too.

 - Pulling in personal, real-time results – Search results are getting increasingly personal with real-time content like tweets and wall posts.
-This is great for the mobile user because it gives him or her the information they want quickly.
+This is great for the mobile user because it gives him or her the information he or she wants quickly.
 Think Facebook’s Sponsored Stories.
-The level of personalization will be high since phones aren’t shared like computers, so results will focus on the mobile user even when they are not actually logged in.
+The level of personalization will be high since phones aren’t shared like computers, so results will focus on the mobile user even when the user is not actually logged in.

-- Mobile SEO can also be very focused on location - GPS is not used in normal web searches unless you have actually set your location…but eventually it will be.
-This will make the results of mobile search even tougher to predict…and for driving traffic to a brick-and-mortar store, people may never even click through to your mobile site, since they can get everything they need from the map, address and phone number provided on the search result.
+- Mobile SEO can also be very focused on location – GPS is not used in normal web searches unless you have actually set your location…but eventually it will be.
+This will make the results of mobile search even tougher to predict.
+When it comes to driving traffic to your brick-and-mortar store, you need to consider the fact that people may never even click through to your mobile site since they can get everything they need from the map: your address and phone number are provided on the search result.

 Falling behind this rapidly growing market could be very costly.
-And doing it wrong can be just as costly.
-Make sure you have the right information and have the right tools to get the job done correctly and in a timely fashion.
+Doing it wrong can be just as costly.
+Make sure you have the right information and the right tools to get the job done correctly and in a timely fashion.